 Not to mention, my clear process enables me to knock out a 15 page stunner of a website now easily in a week.

 I promise you, having a coherent website strategy prepared before you even hop on Squarespace will end up both saving you time, and ensure your final website product is the best possible representation of your brand & business.

-This process which I’ve laid out here in plain, non-fancy-website-jargon English is one which I go through for every website design client I take on, and any internal projects I complete for myself.
+This process which I’ve laid out here in plain, non-fancy-website-jargon English is one which I go through for every single website design client I take on, and any internal projects I complete for myself.

-I of course suggest you go through each and every step in the order they’re listed to ensure you’re not missing any vital piece of the puzzle.
+I, of course, suggest you go through each and every step in the order they’re listed to ensure you’re not missing any vital piece of the puzzle.

 By following this (seriously in-depth) plan, you can be confident in launching your website.

 You can be sure it: